 The bread pictured above on the top is my “No Corn For Me Gluten Free, Corn Free, Xanthan Gum Free Loaf” baked in my 10″x5″x3″ pan.
 The picture on the bottom is the same recipe baked in the 9x4x4 Pullman pan.
 It’s quite a difference!

-The first photo was taken when I was developing my corn-free, gluten-free bread recipe.
+The first photo was taken when I was developing one of my corn-free, Gluten Free Bread Recipes.
 I knew the consistency of the dough was right.
 I was confident of my measurements.
 Yet, I was still not getting the high, tall loaf that I wanted and that I got from my Finally, Really Good Gluten Free Sandwich Bread recipe.

 I asked a professional baker who was learning to bake gluten free bread to test the recipe and refine it for me.
 After 6 months of testing, he came back and said that the recipe was just fine as I’d written it.
 It worked perfectly in his 9x9x4 Pullman pans.